Tongcheng/4741_TrendTrade/README.md

 I didn't consider the return yet because in the next part we will pick the stocks that are a good fit to boost our return and Sharpe ratio while minimizing risk.

+Now we have some basic strategy that works, I will consider something to optimize the strategy.

 # Step 10: Optimal Allocation and Portfolio Optimization

 First we pick a subset of stocks that have high performance in terms of sharpe ratio.
 Specifically, I pick all stock symbols that have Sharpe Ratio > 2.